-Home loan prepayment means making a lump sum payment towards a home loan ahead of the due date.
-You can partially or completely repay your home loan and doing so saves on the interest payable.
+Home loan prepayment involves making a lump sum payment towards a home loan before the end of the tenure.
+Repaying your home loan partially or completely can help save on the interest payable.

 A home loan part prepayment calculator helps you ascertain the EMI amount you will have to pay after you have prepaid a portion of your outstanding principal amount.
 When checking the amount, you have to factor in applicable loan processing fees and charges as well.